janvigpatil25/End-to-End-Data-Analytics-project/Readme.md

-# 📊 Data Analytics Portfolio
+# 📊 End-to-End Data Analytics Projects

-Welcome to my **Data Analytics Portfolio**.
-This repository showcases a collection of **end-to-end data analytics projects** built using industry-standard tools and technologies.
-Each project follows the complete analytics lifecycle, from data preparation to interactive dashboards and business insights.
+Welcome to my **End-to-End Data Analytics Projects** repository.
+This repository contains a collection of real-world data analytics projects that demonstrate the complete analytics lifecycle—from raw data to actionable business insights using industry-standard tools and technologies.

 ---

 ## 🎯 Objectives

 - Transform raw data into meaningful insights
-- Perform data cleaning and preprocessing
+- Clean and preprocess data for analysis
-- Conduct Exploratory Data Analysis (EDA)
+- Perform Exploratory Data Analysis (EDA)
 - Analyze data using SQL
 - Build interactive Power BI dashboards
 - Support data-driven decision-making